 The Southern Gospel Music Association is currently accepting nominees for the Hall Of Fame.
 Each member of the SGMA is asked to submit two living and two deceased individuals for consideration.
-My 2021 nominees are the same as my 2020 nominees.
-The article below is identical to one I published last year, except Karen Peck’s count of number one songs with New River is now 17 rather than 16.
+Three of my 2022 nominees are the same as my 2021 nominees.
+(My other previous nominee, Karen Peck, was inducted in 2021.)

 I am pleased to be nominating: